 Calculation of estimates/prepayments/withholding

 General tax credits

 Sample tax calculation

-In special cases the tax authority can postpone the date for submission of the tax return by up to three months at a written request of the taxpayer or his/her tax adviser (even if the deadline was already once prolonged due to filed power of attorney).
+In special cases the tax authority can postpone the date for submission of the tax return by up to 3 months at a written request of the taxpayer or their tax adviser (even if the deadline was already once prolonged due to filed power of attorney).
 The request needs to be filed before the respective deadline.